Justin W. Price, AKA PDXKaraokeGuy, is a freelance writer, blogger, and award-nominated author based out of Juneau, Alaska.

 JP: Bride is given the option to tour with four bands for your dream tour.
 Who are those bands?

-DALE: A Christian tour?
+DT: A Christian tour?
 Stryper, Scared Warrior, Bloodgood and Guardian.
 A secular tour?
 I would have loved to have played with Led Zepplin, Black Sabbath, Dio and probably Guns N' Roses.

 JP: With all of the bands out there, why should people devote their time to listening to your music and going to your shows?
 What makes you guys different and special?

 DT: The music speaks for itself.
 I don't think I need to talk it up too much.
 It is genuine rock created out of blood, sweat and tears.

 JP: Where can folks purchase your music and keep up to date on upcoming shows and events?

 DT: Bride is signed to Retroactive Records.
 You can find most of our music through them.

 JP: Is there anything else you would like to add?

 DT: I have a lot of music being released this year.
 Bride "Snake Eyes" will probably be the first to be released, then I see Perpetual Paranoia (a very heavy band I have formed with Tiago James de Souza) should be released next through Rottweiler Records.
 I have recorded even a third project called No Other God ("N.O.G."), a CD called Take it by Storm that will be released this year as well.
 And if you have not heard The World Will Burn...
 Alan Zaring and I have two albums out under that name and will begin writing a new CD later this year.
 Yep busy for the Lord.